-Aspire Sussex is governed by an appointed board of seven trustees.
-Further information on the remit of our trustees and the code of conduct can be found in the documents on the bottom of the page.
+Aspire Sussex is governed by an appointed board of six trustees.
+Further information on the remit of our trustees can be found in the documents on the bottom of the page.

 Biographies for Trustees

 With a background in research, development and operations in the pharmaceutical industry, Norman works in the areas of skills, innovation and economic development.
 He was Chair of the Learning and Skills Council South East Region 2006 – 2010, additionally chairing the National Capital Committee during the same period.
 He remains a non-executive director of the Innovation Centre at the University of Sussex and Chair of Trustees of 4SIGHT, a charity for the blind and partially sighted.
 He was awarded an honorary Doctor of Laws by the University of Brighton and is a Deputy Lieutenant of West Sussex.

 Peter Hofman (Vice-Chair)

 With over 40 years of experience in the energy industry, Peter has held senior positions in finance, strategic planning, sales and marketing, business development, information technology, and regulatory compliance.
 He has significant project management expertise, including in post-merger and acquisition integration, in launching corporate and social responsibility commitments, and in directing EDF Energy’s role as sustainability partner for the 2012 London Olympics.